-Domain: E15 Identifier Assignment

-Range: E42 Identifier

-Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity new numbering system is introduced or items are merged or split up.
+Domain: Range: Subproperty of: Quantification: E15 Identifier Assignment E42 Identifier E13 Attribute Assignment.
+P141 assigned (was assigned by): E1 CRM Entity many to many (0,n:0,n) Scope note: This property records the identifier that was deassigned from an instance of E1 CRM Entity.
+Deassignment of an identifier may be necessary when an item is taken out of an inventory, a new numbering system is introduced or items are merged or split up.
 The same identifier may be deassigned on more than one occasion.
+Examples: 31 July 2001 Identifier Assignment of the silver cup OXCMS:2001.1.32 (E15) deassigned 232 (E42)